 - Italian seasoning (if you don’t have a bottle of it, you can create your own with a mixture of dried thyme, rosemary, basil, oregano, and red pepper flakes)

-To make the vinaigrette, add the ingredients to a jar with a tight-fitting lid.
+- Add all of the vinaigrette ingredients to a jar with a tight-fitting lid.

 Customizing the salad